Washington Square Park (Chicago): History

 On September 4, 1842, the city received a 3 acre parcel that was donated by the members of the American Land Company for use as a public park.
 The property had once been a cow path with a well for farmers to water their cattle.
 The donors stipulated the name Washington Square.
 Between 1869 and the 1890s, the city improved Washington Square with lawn, trees, bisecting diagonal walks, limestone coping, picket fencing, and an attractive Victorian fountain.
 By the time Alderman McCormick became President of Drainage Board in 1906, the fountain had been razed and the park had deteriorated.
 Alderman McCormick devoted his aldermanic salary to improving the park.
 He donated a $600 fountain, and the city allocated an additional $10,000 to rehabilitate the park.
 By the 1910s, the neighborhood surrounding Washington Square had become more diverse.

-Development

 The original purpose of the neighborhood park was as a place of assembly to discuss community issues.
 Chicago has a long storied history of public speeches both for entertainment and educational purposes.
-The Haymarket Riot first started as an anarchist workers rally.
 Daniel Burnham's March 27, 1897 lecture for the Commercial Club of Chicago inspired the club to provide $80,000 to publish the Burnham Plan.